 ORIGINAL

 HANGKLIP SMALLHOLDING AREA HERITAGE PROTECTION OVERLAY ZONE ("HANGKLIP SMALLHOLDING HPOZ"):

+CHANGE all the numbers to 11 instead of 12 for the Amended version

 12.1 Spatial Delineation: Refer to Plans 3 and 4.

-12.2 Purpose:
+12.2 Purpose: To ensure that any land use application resulting in additional rights complies with the existing character and contextual significance:

 12.2..1 To protect and enhance the high visual and natural environmental quality of the small holdings area at the strategic interface with the Kogelberg Biosphere Reserve.